wprashed/tracepilot/docs/faq.md

 2. Filter logs before exporting to focus on specific activities
 3. Use the exported data with your preferred reporting tools

-### Is there an API for retrieving log data?

-Yes, developers can use our API to retrieve and analyze log data programmatically.
-See the [Developer Guide](developer-guide.md) for details.

-### Can I customize the email notification templates?

-Yes, you can customize the email templates in the Notifications settings.
-You can use HTML and several variables to personalize the notifications to match your brand and include relevant information about the logged event.

 ### Can I integrate with third-party services?

 Yes, you can use webhooks to send log data to external services.
 This allows integration with: